rand-projects/fisb-rest/docs/source/document.rst

   This is a unique identifier within a particular 'type'.
 If you combine the 'type' and 'unique_name' strings you will get a primary key valid across all FISB objects.
-Internally, FISB Rest combines the 'type' and 'unique_name' fields with a dash to get internal primary key.
+Internally, FISB Rest combines the 'type' and 'unique_name' fields with a dash to get a primary key.
   All objects will have this field.

 ``"geojson"``
-  All graphical objects other than images (i.e. objects with vector data) will have a 'geojson' field.
+  All graphical objects other than images (which are 'png' files) will have a 'geojson' field.
 This is in standard geojson format.
   **ALL** geojson objects have at their outer layer a ``FeatureCollection`` with a ``features`` list.
 The ``features`` list will have one or more